New Jersey DWI Attorney John Menzel

 The biggest aggravating factor in a DWI case is the breath test result itself, which determines the severity of penalties based on blood alcohol levels.
 For first-time offenders, there are three tiers:

-Middle tier (0.10 to 0.15): This tier has similar consequences as the lower tier but with a 7-12 month interlock period.
+Middle tier (0.10 to 0.15): This tier has similar consequences as the lower tier but with a seven- to 12-month interlock period.

-Upper tier (≥0.15): This tier involves an initial indefinite revocation period, followed by a definite 4-6 month period and a 9-15 month interlock restriction.
+Upper tier (≥0.15): This tier involves an initial indefinite revocation period, followed by a definite four- to six-month period during which the offender cannot drive at all, followed by a nine- to 15-month interlock restriction.

 It’s important to consult with an attorney to understand the best course of action based on the specific circumstances of your case.